Calif. psychologist killed by troubled vet was 'Halley's Comet' of daughters, says dad

 “It wouldn’t have been to point fingers at the individual,” he said.

-The tragic chain of events began when Wong slipped into a going-away party at The Pathway Home in the town of Yountville and took Gonzalez hostage, along with executive director Christine Loeber and Dr. Jennifer Golick, who were also killed.
+The tragic chain of events began when Wong slipped into a going-away party at The Pathway Home in the town of Yountville, California. and took Gonzalez hostage, along with executive director Christine Loeber and Dr. Jennifer Golick, who were also killed.

 Mike Gonzalez said when he learned his daughter was one of the hostages he began to pray and bargaining with the Almighty.